fabiangreffrath/woof/README.md

  cd woof
  cmake -B build -DCMAKE_TOOLCHAIN_FILE="[path to vcpkg]/scripts/buildsystems/vcpkg.cmake"
 ```
 During this step, vcpkg will build all the dependencies.
-To enable FluidSynth add `-DWITH_FLUIDSYNTH=ON` option.

 Build the project:
 ```